ndau/commands/README.md

 The `/bin` directory also contains other scripts useful for developing within a local development environment.
 More information can be found in its [README](bin/README.md).

-The following instructions have been tested on clean installs of macOS Mojave version 10.4.4 and Ubuntu 18.10.
+The following instructions have been tested on clean installs of macOS Mojave version 10.4.4 and Ubuntu 20.04.

-### Prerequisites

-Ensure that you have SSH clone access to the [ndau](https://github.com/ndau) repos required: `chaincode  genesis  json2msgp  metanode  msgp-well-known-types  mt19937_64  ndau  ndaumath  noms-util  o11y  system_vars  writers`.

 #### macOS:

 The Homebrew package manager is by far the easiest way to install these tools, but each can be installed separately from the distribution's standard download package.